Are you looking for the best OBD2 scanner for BMW? In this guide, we have reviewed some of the best OBD2 scanners for BMW.

 - Requires a laptop

-- The laptop must have the serial port
+- The laptop must have a serial port.

 - Limited year coverage